abinbabuabu/personal-profile/content/jobs/IOT/index.md

 url: 'https://help.sap.com/docs/SAP_IoT'
 ---

-- Developed multiple API services for Core IoT modeling using Java, Spring Boot, and Spring Data.
+- Developed services that helps in the digital-twinning for SAP IoT using java, spring-boot, and spring data.
-- Ensured high-quality code through extensive test coverage using JUnit test cases.
+- Utilized hana stored procedures to fix performance bugs, resulting in a 30% improvement in response time.
-- Monitored and managed CI/CD pipelines to facilitate seamless testing and efficient delivery processes.
+- Monitored and managed pipelines to facilitate seamless testing and efficient delivery processes.
-- Utilized Hana stored procedures to fix performance bugs, resulting in improved system performance.
+- Provided exceptional customer support by resolving issues reported through tickets and implementing bug fixes, my contributions help to reduce the resolution time by 20%.
-- Provided exceptional customer support by resolving issues reported through tickets and implementing bug fixes.
+- Ensured high-quality code through extensive test coverage(> 95 %) using Junit test cases .
-- Effectively used Agile practices to plan, track, and deliver software features in a dynamic environment
+- Learned and practised agile practices to plan, track, and deliver software features in a dynamic environment.